-Washington University offers a program that eliminates need-based loans as part of its undergraduate financial assistance awards to families of students with incomes of \$75,000 or less.
+Financial assistance for undergraduate students is a top priority for Washington University, and our commitment in this area continues to expand greatly with increased scholarship funds.
+In addition to this commitment, Washington University also offers a program that eliminates need-based loans as part of its undergraduate financial assistance awards to families of students with incomes of \$75,000 or less.
 At Washington University, we take a personalized approach to financial assistance and encourage families to contact us to discuss any unique circumstances that might exist.